 Open Dartmouth Working Group

 This year, the ODWG will focus on educating the campus community about the Dartmouth faculty open access resolution and its implementation, which includes the development of an open access repository of Dartmouth scholarship.
 In addition, the ODWG will proactively identify and develop programming and materials specific to Dartmouth’s community and goals for open access implementation.
 The ODWG will coordinate closely with the DAC Working Group on Education, Outreach and Public Relations, other DAC working groups and the Council on the Libraries as the Faculty Advisory Group for the Dartmouth Faculty Open Access Policy and Repository.
-The charge and membership will be reviewed in July 2017 based on the progress and outcomes of this work.

 - Pamela Bagley, Research and Education Librarian, Biomedical Libraries

 - Monica Erives, Edward Connery Lathem Digital Library Fellow